Hacksore/vite-plugin-caddy/README.md

 # vite-plugin-caddy

 > [!WARNING]
-> THIS PLUGIN IS HIGHLY EXPERIMENTAL, USE WITH CAUTION
+> THIS PLUGIN IS HIGHLY EXPERIMENTAL AND UNSTABLE, USE WITH CAUTION

 ## Usage